Important Message: We are currently closed for the holidays.

-Julia Sain has over thirty years of experience working to make Charlotte and the surrounding counties more accessible, and promoting inclusion of people with disabilities.
-In the early 90’s, Julia was one of 25 North Carolinians chosen by the US Department of Justice to receive direct training on the Americans with Disabilities Act (ADA), and she was the first person from North Carolina to be certified as an ADA Coordinator.
-Julia’s unique qualifications and expertise are the main reason that so many are choosing Disability Rights & Resources to train their employees, perform accessibility surveys of their properties, review their blueprints, and consult on all matters related to people with disabilities.
+Our staff has years of experience working to make Charlotte and the surrounding counties more accessible, and promoting inclusion of people with disabilities.
+In the early 90’s, one of our staff was among the 25 North Carolinians chosen by the US Department of Justice to receive direct training on the Americans with Disabilities Act (ADA), and was the first person from North Carolina to be certified as an ADA Coordinator.
+Our unique qualifications and expertise are the main reason that so many are choosing Disability Rights & Resources to train their employees, perform accessibility surveys of their properties, review their blueprints, and consult on all matters related to people with disabilities.

 Training and Workshops